Uncategorized

 Foster care is a temporary arrangement where kids live with relatives, foster parents or in designated facilities for a short or long period of time.
 This occurs when their biological parents cannot meet their basic needs.
 This allows parents time to “press pause” and regroup with the ultimate goal being reunification.

 In the U.S., there are nearly 400,000 children in the foster care system.
 Children might get adopted by their foster parents or move from home to home, which can cause a great deal of distress and trauma, leading to poor outcomes.
+Understanding how the foster care system works is essential for anyone considering becoming a foster parent or wanting to support children in need.

 How Do Children End Up in Foster Care?